23 vehicles burn in large salvage yard fire in Fargo - NewsBreak

 23 vehicles burn in large salvage yard fire in Fargo

 FARGO, N.D.
-(AP) — A large fire at auto salvage lot in Fargo has destroyed nearly two dozen vehicles.
+(AP) — A large fire at auto salvage lot in Fargo destroyed nearly two dozen vehicles early Monday.

-Fire Department Battalion Chief Jason Ness says the initial call shortly after 1 a.m.
-Monday indicated a possible building fire.
-But, Ness says the fire involved 23 vehicles which were parked inside a security fence at Auto Salvage near the Amazon Fulfillment Center.
+Fire Department Battalion Chief Jason Ness says the initial call shortly after 1 a.m. indicated a possible building fire.
+But, Ness says the fire involved 23 vehicles which were parked inside a security fence at Auto Salvage near the Amazon Fulfillment Center, KFGO reported.

 Comments / 0